In addition to the general application materials, applicants to the MS Genetic Counseling Program must submit:

 - Describe one step you have taken toward personal growth in the last year.
 Include a specific example(s).
 What has changed for you as a result of this process?
 How do you think it has impacted others?

 So that we may best see and hear you, you can capture this short video through a cell phone camera, or through a recorded web-based platform like Zoom.
 Editing or special effects are not required and are not desirable.
-We are primarily seeking to hear from you in your own voice.
+We want to get to know you!
 Be genuine and true to yourself.
+Scripted responses are not preferred over candid ones.
 There are no wrong answers to these questions.

 Additional Application Components